GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 For opening an input image, I can either use the file open feature, or, as you have seen above, just drag and drop an image file onto the app.
 The file open feature is pretty straightforward, more interesting is the drag and drop case.
-What's particularly nice about this is the fact that you can get a file system handle from the data transfer item via the [`getAsFileSystemHandle()`](https://developer.mozilla.org/docs/Web/API/DataTransferItem/getAsFileSystemHandle) method.
+What's particularly nice about this is that you can get a file system handle from the data transfer item via the [`getAsFileSystemHandle()`](https://developer.mozilla.org/docs/Web/API/DataTransferItem/getAsFileSystemHandle) method.
 As mentioned before, I can persist this handle, so it's ready when the app gets reloaded.